go-graphite/carbonapi/README.md

 Some remarks on different backends
 ----------------------------------

-For backends that uses proper database (e.x. `graphite-clickhouse`) you should set `maxGlobs: 0` in your config file for this backend group.
+For backends that uses proper database (e.x. `graphite-clickhouse`) you should set `maxBatchSize: 0` in your config file for this backend group.

 For other backends (e.x. go-carbon) you should set it to some reasonable value.
 It increases response speed, but the cost is increased memory consumption.